-Source: Internal Revenue Service Statistics of Income Data provided by Joint Committee on Taxation
+Source: Internal Revenue Service Statistics of Income Data

 156 Letter from Thomas A. Barthold, Chief of Staff, Joint Committee on Taxation (JCT), to Senator Bob Casey, Chairman, Senate Special Committee on Aging, February 26, 2024 (on file with the Committee).
 According to JCT, the number of observed returns with deductible losses is relatively small and is thus highly subject to sampling error.
 Additionally, these data include filers who claimed the deduction and took the standard deduction through the disaster loss expansion.
 IRS estimates that before 2017, disaster loss claims accounted for 10-30 percent of all casualty and theft loss claims.
 IRS casualty and theft loss deduction data may still include claims from taxpayers who took the disaster loss expansion and itemized after 2017 (see methodology for more details).
-157 Id.